cloudera/hue/docs/sdk/sdk.md

 ##### Including Other JavaScript Frameworks

 It is possible to include other JavaScript frameworks to do your development.
-You'll still need to write a minimum of MooTools style JavaScript to set up your extension of JBrowser, but after that you can do what you like.
+You'll still need to write a minimum of MooTools style JavaScript to set up your extension of JFrame.Browser, but after that you can do what you like.
 To do this you'll need to configure a version of that library to work with our dependency system and then require those files in your application's header.
 The only known restraint is that you cannot include another JavaScript library that alters native JavaScript prototypes (Prototype.js being the only real known conflict). jQuery, Dojo, YUI, etc are all fine.
 Including them represents an additional burden for your users to download, and they also make it harder for us to support you, but its your call.

 ### Adding dynamic data to the "status bar"